luismiguelcasadodiaz/splunk/99_quizzes.md

  - The user who created the report.
  - User.

-04.- If a **dashboard panel** is powered by a **Scheduled report**, How frecuently will its cintents update?
+04.- If a **dashboard panel** is powered by a **Scheduled report**, How frecuently will its contents update?
- - **The dashboard panel updates based on the underlying report's scheduling settings.**
+ - The dashboard panel updates based on the underlying report's scheduling settings.
- - The dashboard panel updates any time the dashboard is opened or manually refreshed.
+ - **The dashboard panel updates any time the dashboard is opened or manually refreshed.** OK
  - Dashboard panels cannot be lined to scheduled reports.
  - Dashboard panels will update based on the dashboard's time range picker.